Google Apps and Templates Guidelines

 As of February 2017, Google Sites does not include the option to automatically choose a University branded template.
 Instructions for creating a branded Google Site can be found on our Google Sites page.

-Branded templates are available for Google docs and slides.
+Branded templates are available for Google docs, forms, and slides.
 Instructions for finding and using the templates can be found on this Google Templates doc.

 Using the UMN Blogger Template

 Blogger does not currently allow us to add a template to the template gallery.
 To create a blog with the University's template, download the XML and follow the instructions below.

 NOTE: The steps outlined below are primarily for applying the University's template to a new blog.
 Since Blogger widgets are included in a blog's template/layout code, if you apply this template to an existing blog you may need to redo the configuration of any widgets you are using.
 Please be sure to backup your current template before proceeding.

 Creating Your Blog

 Begin by visiting Blogger.com or clicking the Blogger link under the "More" dropdown in the Google Apps menu at the top of your email or Drive web page.
 Once in Blogger, click the “New Blog” button.